 “Ah, I’ve got it!”
-Slowly and unsteadily, Albert stood up and tottered over to Gilly.
+Albert stood up and tottered over to Gilly.
 As the little girl unwrapped her present, Albert looked up at his granddaughter.
 She really did look like Val.
 The same rich brunette hair, the same eyes that shone with happiness, the same naturally pretty face that never required an ounce of makeup.

 “Oooh, a beanie baby,” Gilly exclaimed, “it’s the Rooster!”
 Her heart-shaped face beamed with excitement.

 “I know you’re collecting the Zodiac line.
 I hope this helps.”